NieneB/InternshipReport/index.md

 # Discussion

+The short time span of the project, resulted in a product that is not finished.
+The iterative process had to be followed several times in order to come to a user centered design.
+Though, after the first concept of the application, the time was not found to conduct a good testing round and adjust the application to this.
+Also, for the conduction researcher did all steps of the process herself, a lack of specific skills and knowledge was there.

 - Too much ideas for such a short time span.
 Not enough knowledge for the conducting researcher in this short amount of time.